 Types of managers according to the level of management in the organization: Top-level (Top managers), Medium managers and Operations Managers.

 Good management is a matter of well-chosen managers.
 They are the intermediaries between all employees in the company or organization.
-A good manager must be a good manager and a good leader.
+A good manager must be a perfect manager and a great leader at the same time.
 Regardless of how subordinates perceive their director, the problem of managerial responsibility remains significant.
 It can be illustrated, best with the so-called "Management Five"

 The manager must provide effective means to unite each team